shery7310/AI-and-Data-Science-Python-Saylani-Mass-IT/Assignments/Assignments-01/README.md

 19. **Use a for loop to print the square of each number from 1 to 10.**
 20. **Create a program that simulates a countdown timer starting from a given number down to zero.**

-# Fibonacci Series Question i.e. Q9 is the most interesting question in this series
-# and must if you want to get good at Leetcode:
+# Fibonacci Series Question i.e. Q9 is the most interesting question in this series a must if you want to get good at Leetcode:

 ![](https://i.imgur.com/UkbfjeT.png)